jiyoungsin/OSD_A1_Tool/README.md

 1. Option -h or --help will return the help page.
 2. Option -j or --json will return the urls being checked in a json.
 3. Option -v or --version will return the current version information.
+4. option -i or --ignore the program will ignore the given urls.
 4. Colored code.
 Enable colored code by turning variable CLICOLOR to 1 ( default )

 # Coming soon!